 Blue Mountain Lake has large tracts of public land containing natural resources and wildlife.
 Throughout the 14,360-acre land base adjacent to Blue Mountain Lake, a variety of habitats occur including: closed canopy forest, glades, mature pine stands, agriculture fields, wildlife openings, alluvial flood plains, and riparian corridors.
 These diverse habitats require diversity of management actions to achieve habitat improvement for the benefit of wildlife and environmental sustainability.
 Viable habitats and healthy project lands require prudent management.
 Through classifying appropriate projects lands as Wildlife Management, they are protected from resource degradation and development while ensuring their continued health and sustainability by allowing quality management practices.
-The majority of lands classified as Wildlife Management are currently being managed for wildlife habitat.
-The AGFC has a license for wildlife management purposes for most of the total project acres.
-Much of the additional acres proposed for Wildlife Management have and continue to be managed by USACE personnel.
+The majority of lands classified as Wildlife Management purposes for most of the total project acres.
+Much of the additional acres classified as Wildlife Management have and continue to be managed by USACE personnel.
 Classifying 62% of the Blue Mountain Lake Project land base as wildlife management will align the land classification with how the land has historically been managed along with projected future management practice.